ila-w/fake-news-detection/README.md

 ### Installation

-To clone the repository from GitHub, use your system's shell to navigate to the location where you want this project to sit and then run the following command:
+To clone the repository from GitHub, use your system's shell to navigate to the location where you want this project to be located and then run the following command:
 ```sh
 git clone https://github.com/ila-w/fake-news-detection.git
 ```